alvarogarcia7/blog_source/content/articles/2021-05-02-native-library-android.md

       System.loadLibrary("bridge")
 ```

+Configure the build to use JNI libraries:

 ```groovy
 android {
   ndkVersion "22.1.7171670" // Major.Minor.Patch
   sourceSets.main {
       jniLibs.srcDir 'src/main/c/libs' //set .so files location to libs instead of jniLibs
 ```

+Configure the build to depend on the NDK build:

 ```groovy
 android {